Philippines minister accuses China of fabricating sea claims

 "That area is within our EEZ," Defence Secretary Delfin Lorenzana told reporters in a text message, referring to the country's exclusive economic zone.

-"Their (China's) so-called historical rights over an area enclosed by their 9-line doesn't exist except in their imaginations.
+"Their (China's) so-called historical rights over an area enclosed by their nine-line doesn't exist except in their imaginations.

 "Our fishermen are within our EEZ and likewise our ships and planes conduct patrol sorties within our area.